natebrennand/cpp_collections/TUTORIAL.md

 // [(0,5), (1,6), (2,7), (3,8), 4,9)]
 ```

-Here we see `zip` create a new Collection of tuples that include an integer, float and character.
+In the following example we see that `zip()` returns a new Collection of tuples that include an integer, float and character.

 ```cpp
 auto e = range(3);